kapostolou/xna_code/Other/README.txt

-This classes are all to be changed and not directed related to how the effect works, so I don't see why I'd document them in detail
+These classes are all to be changed and not directed related to how the effect works, so I don't see why I'd document them in detail

 The Draw_Froces is just a place to initialize a vertexbuffer and an indexbuffer for creating a "model" of the shape of the force placed on the grid.
 Normally this would be done via loading and possibly pre processing a file from some 3d modelling program, however I so far only use meshes created manually.